1. What governs the rights and obligations of developers and purchasers of properties?

 Sale and purchase agreements for the purchase of properties from a developer are prescribed by an act of Parliament.

-Generally, when purchasing a property with individual title such as bungalow, semi-detached house, terrace house, linked house, super-link house, the statutorily prescribed sale and purchase agreement is found under Schedule G of the Housing Development (Control and Licensing) (Amendment) Regulations 2015 (“the Regulations”) made pursuant to section 24 of the Housing Development (Control and Licensing) Act 1996 (“the Act”).
+Generally, when purchasing a property with individual title such as bungalow, semi-detached house, terrace house, linked house, super-link house, the statutorily prescribed sale and purchase agreement is found under Schedule G of the Housing Development (Control and Licensing) Regulations 1989 (“the Regulations”) made pursuant to section 24 of the Housing Development (Control and Licensing) Act 1996 (“the Act”).

 Generally, for the purchase of a property with strata title such as flat, apartment, condominium, service apartment, serviced residence, serviced suite, landed strata property, the prescribed sale and purchase agreement is found under Schedule H of the Regulations.

 The developer cannot contract out of the prescribed contracts under the Regulations.

 3. When does the developer have to deliver vacant possession to the purchaser?